jap546/eo-basic-example/README.md

 ---
 ## Getting started
-Install the python dependencies with `poetry`:
+Install the Python dependencies with [`poetry`](https://python-poetry.org/):
 ```
 poetry install
 ```

-Ensure the python inpreter is set for the newly installed `poetry` environment, then run the CLI command:
+Ensure the Python interpreter is set for the newly installed `poetry` environment, then run the CLI command:
 ```
 download
 ```